Delicious Vegan Blackberry Muffins

 - Maple syrup – maple syrup naturally sweetens the muffins helping them taste just slightly sweet.
 The maple syrup also adds extra liquid to the muffin batter.
 Because of this it cannot easily be swapped out with coconut sugar or maple sugar.

 - Almond flour – almond flour helps to create the base for the muffins.
-This recipe is best with almond flour but if all you have is almond meal, it will work as well, but the texture will be slightly different.
+This recipe is best with almond flour but if all you have is almond meal, it will work, but the texture will be slightly different.

 - Arrowroot powder – arrowroot flour (or powder) helps to create that soft, spongy texture for the muffins.
-This texture is usually created by the gluten in regular baking.
-Since this recipe is gluten free and uses almond flour, the arrowroot is used to help create that same texture.
 You can also use tapioca flour.

 - Baking powder – baking powder helps ensure the muffins rise when baking.
 Be sure you are using fresh baking powder (no more than 6 months old) or your muffins may not rise.